Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Polarization analysis

 For a spin-$s$ particle, its spin density matrix is given in terms of multipole parameters, $r^L_M$, as \cite{doncel}

-where $\mathcal{I}$ denotes a $(2s+1)\times(2s+1)$ dimensional unit matrix.
+where $\mathcal{I}$ denotes a $(2s+1)\times(2s+1)$ dimensional unit matrix, $L$ is the orbital angular momentum with its magnetic quantum number $M$ defined in the spherical tensor operator.
 The SDM for $\ff$ system can be constructed from the $\phi$ individual ones, and an easy way is to decompose it into $Q$ matrices multiplied by a set of real parameters, which reads as